rkpassin132/blockchain-chat-app/README.md

 ### To run this in localnet

+- If getting error while creating account, please clear activity and nonce data of account from Advance setting
 - run local hardhat network and deploy contract
 - connect hardhat account by improting using private key
 - create account in Message app